 - Tax IDs (SSN, EIN)

-Having your identity stolen is no joke.
+Having your identity stolen is certainly no joke.
 According to ssa.gov:

 A dishonest person who has your Social Security number can use it to get other personal information about you.
 Identity thieves can use your number and your good credit to apply for more credit in your name.
 Then, they use the credit cards and don’t pay the bills, it damages your credit.ssa.gov